 Old Macdonald – 16th – 455 yards – par 4

-At Tom Doak and Jim Urbina’s Bandon Dunes tribute to C.B.
-Macdonald, Old Macdonald, the 16th mirrors National Golf Links of America’s Alps hole much more than Prestwick’s.
-One difference you’ll notice with Doak and Urbina’s rendition of the Alps is that they left space on one side for a player to run the ball up to the green.
-This adds some playability to the design for the less skilled golfer allowing them an opportunity to avoid the deep sahara bunker.
+At Tom Doak and Jim Urbina’s tribute to C.B.
+Macdonald, Old Macdonald, the 16th mirrors National Golf Links of America’s Alps hole much more than the original at Prestwick.
+Doak and Urbina’s rendition leaves space on one side for a player to run the ball up to the green, a characteristic not found on most Alps holes.
+This adds some playability to the design for the less skilled golfer as they have the opportunity to avoid the deep Sahara bunker short of the green.